top of page

 I send clients cute and funny stickers that I think they would personally like in the mail after assessments as transition objects, something tangible to hold onto as you begin this new chapter of understanding yourself.

 My assessments aren't rigid or scripted.
+Nor are my therapy sessions.
 They're conversations.
 Real ones.

 If that sounds like what you need, I'm here.